akihiko47/Parametric-Curves-And-Splines/README.md

 - clone/download this repository and move the `Assets/Scripts/Curves` folder to your Unity project's Assets folder

 ## Curve types 🔢
 The `Curve` class implements 3 matrices for different curve types.
-You can switch types in real time in the curve editors.
+You can switch between types in real time using curves redactor.
 1) **Bézier**
 2) **B-spline**
 3) **Cardinal**